 A Source Water Assessment Plan (SWAP) is now available from our office.
 This plan is an assessment of a delineated area around our listed sources through which contaminants, if present, could migrate and reach our source water.
 It also includes an inventory of potential sources of contamination within the delineated area, and a determination of the water supply's susceptibility to contamination by the identified potential sources.
 According to the Source Water Assessment Plan, our water system had a susceptibility rating of 'MEDIUM'.
-If you would like to review the Source Water Assessment Plan, please feel free to contact our office at the number provided in the following paragraph.
+If you would like to review the Source Water Assessment Plan, please feel free to contact our office in the next paragraph below.